user profile avatar

 Finalist

-In May 2025, I graduated from Commonwealth University—Mansfield Campus with a double major in Nutrition: Dietetics and Sports Nutrition, along with minors in Public Health Education and Psychology.
-During my undergraduate studies, I served as treasurer of the Student Dietetic Association (SDA) and the Community Health Club.
-I also worked as a Peer Health and Wellness Educator on campus!
-I am eager to continue my education at the University at Buffalo's Clinical Nutrition MS/DI Program!
+I graduated from Commonwealth University - Mansfield Campus with a B.S. in Nutrition, concentrating in Dietetics and Sports Nutrition, with minors in Public Health Education and Psychology.
+During my time there, I was an active member of the Student Dietetic Association (SDA) and the Mansfield University Community Health (MUCH) club, in addition to working on campus as a Peer Health and Wellness Educator.
+Currently, I am a Graduate Dietitian Student in the ACEND-accredited Clinical Nutrition MS/DI program at the University at Buffalo.
 I aspire to become a Registered Dietitian and help improve the quality and longevity of others' lives.
-I believe that the field of nutrition is closely connected to my personality, beliefs, and values.
-I am very determined, passionate, and grateful for the opportunity to further my education and make a positive impact on others.
-Thank you.
+I have a strong enthusiasm for health and wellness, especially in the field of women’s health.
+I am very determined, passionate, and grateful for the opportunity to further my education and make a positive impact on others!
+Outside of my studies, I am an avid gardener who enjoys baking, traveling, and trying new foods.
+Most of all, I love spending time with friends, family, and my rottie and cane corso.

 Education